Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 More recently, in October 2016, Governing Magazine reported “Last year, on average, states used less than 10 percent of welfare funding for work-related services.”
 The same article went on to say “In Louisiana, a policy research group recently referred to the state's welfare program as a slush fund “used to plug holes in the state budget caused by large tax cuts."

-Compulsory collectivism is the path of regression into earliest tribalism and groupthink.
+Compulsory collectivism is the path of regression into the earliest forms of tribalism and groupthink.
 Post-statism, a society with voluntary governance that replaces involuntary governments is the legacy of The Renaissance, The Reformation, The Enlightenment, The Age of Reason, with The Age of Libertarianism dawning.

 Think the minimum wage is too low?
 The best possible way to raise the minimum wage is to help create a free and open society in which competition flourishes, neither helped nor hindered by self-serving governments, and every business has no choice but to openly compete with every other business to hire, train and keep the workers they need.